ChainAgnostic/CAIPs/CAIPs/caip-27.md

 type: Standard
 created: 2020-12-12
 updated: 2024-08-12
-requires: 2, 25, 171, 217
+requires: 2, 25, 171, 217, 316
 ---

 ## Simple Summary

-CAIP-27 defines a JSON-RPC method for a wallet-connected application to invoke an JSON-RPC method, targeted for a specified target that is defined by a valid [scopeObject][CAIP-217], and tagged with a [sessionId][CAIP-171] for maintaining session continuity if applicable.
+CAIP-27 defines a JSON-RPC method for a decentralized application to invoke a targeted JSON-RPC method, marked for a specified target previously authorized by a valid [scopeObject][CAIP-217], and tagged with a [sessionId][CAIP-171] for maintaining session continuity if applicable.

 ## Abstract

-This proposal has the goal of defining a standard method for decentralized applications to invoke JSON-RPC methods from user agents (such as cryptocurrency wallets) directed to a given, previously-authorized target chain (such as nodes of a specific blockchain or consensus community within a protocol).
+This proposal has the goal of defining a standard method for decentralized applications to invoke JSON-RPC methods from decentralized applications directed to a given, previously-authorized target network.
-It requires a valid [scopeObject][CAIP-217] and a valid [sessionId][CAIP-171] for interoperability and composability.
+These "target networks" can include nodes of a specific blockchain (accessed via the user agent), the consensus community within a cryptographic protocol, or a user agent's network-specific state.
+The JSON-RPC method is nested inside a JSON-RPC "envelope", which takes as required argument a [CAIP-2] identifier designating the target network, with an optional second argument for the [sessionId][CAIP-171] of that session if applicable (see [CAIP-316]).
 These two properties MAY be inherited from a persistent session created by [CAIP-25][], but could also be used as part of other session management mechanisms.

 ## Motivation

-The motivation comes from the ambiguity that comes from interfacing with a multi-chain agent (e.g. a cryptocurrency wallets which supports the same method on multiple chains in a namespace, or supports methods with the same name on multiple namespaces).
+This routing envelope avoids ambiguity when applications interface with a multi-chain agent (e.g. a cryptocurrency wallets which supports the same method on multiple chains in a given RPC namespace, or supports methods with the same name on multiple [namespaces]).

 ## Specification